GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Ergenekrai.md

 [Prcp] 8 (+2)
 [Empy] 6 (+2)

+**Languages**: The ergenekrai does not speak, but understands the invoker.

 **Run Speed**: It may run up to 5 yards per move.

 **Climb speed**: It may swim up to 1 yard per move, presuming it is reasonable terrain to do so.